Skip to main content

 When connecting to MCP endpoints, include the API key in the connection headers:

-# Example: Connect to a bundle's MCP endpoint
+# Example: Connect to an MCP server endpoint

 curl -X POST https://mcp.mcpbundles.com/bundle/your-bundle-slug \